L'Haÿ-les-Roses

 L'Haÿ-les-Roses ([laj le ʁoz]) is a commune in the southern suburbs of Paris, France.
 It is located 8.5 km from the centre of Paris.
-L'Haÿ-les-Roses is a sous-préfecture of the Val-de-Marne département, being the seat of the Arrondissement of L'Haÿ-les-Roses.
+L'Haÿ-les-Roses is a subprefecture of the Val-de-Marne département, being the seat of the Arrondissement of L'Haÿ-les-Roses.
+The current mayor, serving until 2026, is Vincent Jeanbrun, from the Republicans party.

-L'Haÿ-les-Roses owes the second part of its name to a famous rose garden located there.
+L'Haÿ-les-Roses owes the second part of its name to the Roseraie du Val-de-Marne rose garden located there.

 Name

 The commune of L'Haÿ-les-Roses was originally called simply L'Haÿ.
 The name was recorded for the first time in a charter of Charlemagne in 798 as Laiacum, sometimes also spelt Lagiacum, meaning "estate of Lagius", a Gallo-Roman landowner.
-The name was later corrupted into Lay, Lahy, and eventually L'Haÿ.
+The name was later corrupted into Lay, Lahy, before it eventually went back to L'Haÿ.

-In May 1914 the name of the commune became officially L'Haÿ-les-Roses (meaning "L'Haÿ the roses") in honour of Roseraie du Val-de-Marne, the renowned rose garden created in 1899 by Jules Gravereaux, one of the founders of the Bon Marché department store in Paris.
+In May 1914 the name of the commune became officially L'Haÿ-les-Roses (meaning "L'Haÿ the roses") in honour of the Roseraie du Val-de-Marne (or Roseraie de L'Haÿ), the renowned rose garden created in 1899 by Jules Gravereaux, one of the founders of the Bon Marché department store in Paris.

+The Hôtel de Ville was rebuilt between 2002 and 2004.

-It is one of the very few French communes with a ÿ in its name.
+It is one of the very few French communes with a "ÿ" in its name.
+A full list of French toponyms containing "ÿ" can be found here.